Indirect Signals of Dark Matter Can Change Depending on Where You Look: Summary and Conclusions

 As an interesting possibility, we then examined how our model could explain the Galactic Center gamma ray excess as a signal of dark matter annihilation, while resulting in no corroborating electromagnetic signal in relatively baryon-poor environments, like the Galactic halo or dwarf spheroidal galaxies.
 We implemented this scenario with a dark photon mediator, whose kinetic mixing with hypercharge scales with baryon number density.

 Using a fiducial set of parameters, we showed that explaining the Galactic Center excess may require only a mild variation of dark photon properties, as a function of baryon density.
 To avoid possible conflict with bounds on long range forces acting on ordinary matter, the local interactions of dark matter with nucleons may be too weak to lead to future direct detection signals.
-This also implies inefficient accumulation of DM in stellar objects and likely the absence of anomalous heating signals.

 Our proposal is testable in the sense that any significant signals of DM annihilation from baryon-poor regions of galaxies can challenge the assumptions of the scenario.
 Also, as a general feature, our model implementation relies on a long range scalar force that acts on ordinary matter.
 While the strength of this force is not predicted in our setup, the typical parameters we have advocated point to a force accessible by possible future improved experiments.
-In addition, we have argued that quantum corrections in the model presented here may give rise to excessive strength for the long range interaction, unless it is sufficiently suppressed by UV scale phenomena.
+In addition, we have argued that constraints on the strength of the long-range interaction require a high UV scale.
 This, in turn, makes it less likely that foreseeable direct detection experiments would uncover ambient DM through its scattering from ordinary matter \cite{Akerib:2022ort,Essig:2022dfa}.
 We close by pointing out that a similar dependence on the Galactic baryon density variation may also alter the indirect signals of metastable dark matter decay, in alternative models.